gary1116/NetflixGpt/netflixgpt/README.md

 - updated profile
 - bugFix: signUp user displayName
 - bugFix: if the user is not logged in redirect it to "/" page and vice versa
+- bugfix: unsubscribed to the onAuthStateChanged callback
+- we will use tmdb site for movie apis inorder to use it you need to login in tmdb site :-https://www.themoviedb.org/ after logging in you need to go to edit profile and from there you need to go to API section and create an api after that you can go in documentation section and go to MOVIE LISTS section and under there go to Now Playing section which is a get method there on the language section click javascrpt and sav the const options part in a constants file min is saved under utils/constants and the api is called in browse file under src.

 firebase:-https://console.firebase.google.com/project/netflixgpt-1812e/overview